maldorne/hexagon/docs/install/docker/readme.md

 3. Run the container (in interactive mode):
    `docker run --rm -ti -p 23:5000 neverbot/maldorne-hexagon` We are mapping the 23 port in the host machine to the 5000 port in the container, so if we execute `telnet localhost` in the host machine it will connect to the mud in the container.

+### Connecting to the game

+- Use in your local machine `telnet localhost` (it will use the default port 23) to connect to the container and see if everything is working.

+By default you will have an administrator account created, with username `admin`, email `admin@maldorne.org` and password `hexagon`.